Green, Warriors beat Blazers for 3-0 lead in West finals

 Portland was boosted by the home crowd at the start, going up by 10 points in the first quarter.
 Seth Curry’s jumper made it 60-42 with 2:28 left until halftime.

 The Warriors roared back, closing within 76-75 on Alfonzo McKinnie’s basket and pulling ahead on Looney’s layup to cap a 10-0 run.
+Golden State outscored the Blazers 22-6 to close out the third quarter.

 TIP-INS

 Warriors: Jones was making his first career postseason start. … The Warriors have used six different starting lineups in the 2019 playoffs.
-Jerebko was handed a flagrant I for a foul on Zach Collins in the second quarter.
+Jerebko was handed a flagrant I for a foul on Zach Collins in the second quarter. … The Warriors have won at least one road game in 22 straight playoff series, extending their own record.

 Trail Blazers: Seattle Seahawks coach Pete Carroll was among the fans at the game.
 Also there was Sabrina Ionescu, who was on the Oregon team that went to the Final Four this season, and former Blazer Scottie Pippen (1999-2003).
+Portland has lost nine straight playoff games to Golden State, dating back to 2016.

 TIRED?

 Lillard, who hasn’t had the commanding performances he had earlier in the playoffs, was asked if exhaustion was taking a toll.
+Later, reports emerged that he may have injured a rib in Game 2, although the Blazers did not immediately comment.

 UP NEXT